English & Phonics

 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 - appreciate our rich and varied literary heritage

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-The school follows the National Curriculum programmes of study using the DfE’s Letters and Sounds programme.
-At St Joseph’s we aim to develop children’s reading, writing and spelling skills.
+The school follows the National Curriculum programmes of study using the DfE’s Letters & Sounds programme and Read, Write Inc. At St Joseph’s we aim to develop children’s reading, writing and spelling skills.

 There are six phases in learning phonics: